FORAGER-1: A Study of LOXO-435 (LY3866288) in Participants With Cancer With a Change in a Gene Called FGFR3 (FORAGER-1)

 Exclusion Criteria:

-• Participants with primary central nervous system (CNS) malignancy.
+• Participants with primary central nervous system (CNS) malignancy

-• Known or suspected history of uncontrolled CNS metastases.
+• Untreated or uncontrolled CNS metastases

 • Current evidence of corneal keratopathy or retinal disorder.
+Individuals with asymptomatic ophthalmic conditions may be eligible

-• Any serious unresolved toxicities from prior therapy.
+• Any serious unresolved toxicities from prior therapy

-• Significant cardiovascular disease.
+• Significant cardiovascular disease

-• Prolongation of the QT interval corrected for heart rate using Fridericia's formula (QTcF).
+• Prolongation of the QT interval corrected for heart rate using Fridericia's formula (QTcF)

-• Active uncontrolled systemic infection or other clinically significant medical conditions.
+• Active uncontrolled systemic infection or other clinically significant medical conditions

 • Participants who are pregnant, lactating, or plan to breastfeed during the study or within 6 months of the last dose of study treatment.
-Participants who have stopped breastfeeding may be enrolled.
+Participants who have stopped breastfeeding may be enrolled

 Study Plan